US Army history from the year you were born

 - Army strength: 1.44 million people (1.02% of U.S. population)

 With Germany's surrender in May 1945 and Japan's surrender that September, World War II was officially over.
 U.S. troops were anxious to get home—but getting the troops back before Christmas was no small task.
 Thousands of restless soldiers from the time of Japan's surrender through January 1946 protested delays by marching and holding rallies at bases around the world, many times with signs that mocked commanders.

 - Army strength: 685,458 people (0.48% of U.S. population)

 Throughout World War II, the War Manpower Commission had to recruit upwards of 200,000 men per month in order to secure 9 million men in the U.S. Armed Forces before the close of 1943.
 The draft ran from 1940 until 1946, at which point the draft was suspended.
 The authorization for that draft expired in 1947 with no push by Congress for an extension.

 The U.S. Army withdrew troops from Korea, blaming limited military power.
-The government assured the public that if the Army is needed, more troops will go back.
+The government assured the public that if the Army was needed, more troops would return.

 1950: Attack on Korea authorized